 The division's 13,000 students will each create a single 8x10 panel depicting what human rights means to them.
 Then one by one, students in Grades1-12, from 33 Pembina Trails schools will gather on the green turf as students place their art side by side.
 Thousands of individual panels will create a giant art installation unlike anything you have ever seen.
 Pembina Trails is the first school division in Canada to create a human rights art installation of this scale.

-The division first announced the project and their partnership with the Winnipeg Blue Bombers on February 12 (see video).
+The division first announced the project and their partnership with the Winnipeg Blue Bombers on February 12 (see video - will open in a new tab).

 Although every tile will be unique, the cause will be the same.
 Each day, Pembina Trails educators work towards creating a true sense of community and belonging in our schools.
 They understand that these lessons must be extended beyond the classroom.
 The mission of the Pembina Trails Human Rights Project is to create a catalyst for change.
 Simply put, they aim to support a generation of students who are already thinking about social justice, human rights, and social action.
 This innovative two day art installation event will truly be an amazing and powerful moment, not to mention a first for any school division in Canada.